Run multiple companieson your own

 Paste into Claude Code, Cursor, or any AI assistant

-Auto-connect the Claude you already installed
+Auto-connect the AI you already installed

 Generate a multi-node team for your goal